ArchiveBox/docs/Setting-Up-Storage:-ZFS,-NFS,-SMB,-S3,-SFTP,-GDrive,-....md

 Then define your remote storage config `~/.config/rclone/rclone.conf`:

 > [!TIP]
-> You can also create your config using the RClone Web GUI:
-> `rclone rcd --rc-web-gui`
+> You can also create it using the RClone Web GUI: `rclone rcd --rc-web-gui`

 ```ini
 # Example rclone.conf using Amazon S3 for storage: